 Ads must not contain spyware, malware, or any software that results in an unexpected or deceptive experience.
 This includes links to sites containing these products.

 - Discriminatory Practices

-Ads must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, color, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, medical or genetic condition.
+Ads must not discriminate or encourage discrimination against people based on personal attributes such as race, ethnicity, color, national origin, religion, age, sex, sexual orientation, gender identity, family status, disability, or medical or genetic condition.

-Facebook prohibits advertisers from using our ads products to discriminate against people.
-This means that advertisers may not (1) use our audience selection tools to (a) wrongfully target specific groups of people for advertising (see Advertising Policy 7.1 on Targeting), or (b) wrongfully exclude specific groups of people from seeing their ads; or (2) include discriminatory content in their ads.
+Facebook prohibits advertisers from using its ads products to discriminate against people.
+This means that advertisers may not (1) use audience selection tools to (a) wrongfully target specific groups of people for advertising (see Advertising Policy 7.1 on Targeting), or (b) wrongfully exclude specific groups of people from seeing their ads; or (2) include discriminatory content in their ads.
 Advertisers are also required to comply with applicable laws that prohibit discrimination (see Advertising Policy 4.2 on Illegal Products or Services).
 These include laws that prohibit discriminating against groups of people in connection with, for example, offers of housing, employment, and credit.

 U.S. Department of Housing and Urban Development